jackocnr/intl-tel-input/README.md

 **defaultCountry**
 Type: `String` Default: `""`
 Set the default country by it's country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/default-country-ip.html) (and if you use the [jquery-cookie](https://github.com/carhartl/jquery-cookie) plugin, it will then store the loaded country in a cookie for future use).
-Otherwise it will just be the first country in the list.
+You can also set it to `"auto"`, which will lookup the user's country based on their IP address - [see example](http://jackocnr.com/lib/intl-tel-input/examples/gen/default-country-ip.html).
+Otherwise it will just be the first country in the list. _Note that if you choose to do the auto lookup, and you also happen to use the [jquery-cookie](https://github.com/carhartl/jquery-cookie) plugin, it will store the loaded country code in a cookie for future use._

 **ipinfoToken**
 Type: `String` Default: `""`